Barry Bonds: 2007 season

 The record-setting ball was consigned to an auction house on August 21.
 Bidding began on August 28 and closed with a winning bid of US$752,467 on September 15 after a three-phase online auction.
 The high bidder, fashion designer Marc Ecko, created a website to let fans decide its fate.
 Subsequently, Ben Padnos, who submitted the $186,750 winning bid on Bonds' record-tying 755th home run ball also set up a website to let fans decide its fate.
-Ten million voters helped Ecko decide to brand the ball with an asterisk and send it to the National Baseball Hall of Fame and Museum.
+On September 26, 2007, the day that Bonds would play in his last career Major League game, ten million voters helped Ecko decide to brand the ball with an asterisk and send it to the National Baseball Hall of Fame and Museum.
 Of Ecko's plans, Bonds said "He spent $750,000 on the ball and that's what he's doing with it?
 What he's doing is stupid."
 Padnos, on the other hand, sold five-year ads on a website, www.endthedebate.com, where people voted by a two-to-one margin to smash the ball.

+On September 15, 2007 at Petco Park, leading off the top of the second inning, Bonds hit a line drive single off of starting pitcher and former teammate Brett Tomko to short center field for his 2,935th and final career hit in the Major Leagues.
+On September 21, 2007, the San Francisco Giants confirmed that they would not re-sign Bonds for the 2008 season.
+The story was first announced on Bonds' own website earlier that day.
+On September 26, 2007 at AT&T Park, after missing the previous ten games, Bonds played in his 2,986th career game and made his last MLB appearance.
+In his last career Major League game, Bonds had no hits in three at bats against San Diego Padres starting pitcher and that season's 2007 NL Pitching Triple Crown and NL Cy Young Award winner Jake Peavy, who had allowed Bonds' 700th career Major League home run three years earlier.

-Bonds concluded the 2007 season with a .276 batting average, 28 home runs, and 66 RBIs in 126 games and 340 at-bats.
-At the age of 43, he led both leagues in walks with 132.
+Bonds concluded the 2007 season with a .276 batting average, 28 home runs, and 66 RBI in 126 games and 340 at-bats.
+At the age of 43, he led the Majors in three categories with 132 walks, a .480 on-base percentage, and 43 intentional walks.
+He is the only player in their final season to lead the Majors in each of these categories separately.

+In his 15-season San Francisco Giants career, Bonds amassed a .312 batting average, 1,951 base hits, a San Francisco Era record 586 home runs, and 1,440 runs batted in.